 Drawing on his recent book, Tunisia: An Arab Anomaly, Professor Safwan Masri examined the factors that contributed to Tunisia’s experience after the Arab Spring, focusing on the country’s history of reformism in the domains of education, religion, and women’s rights.

 Safwan M. Masri is Executive Vice President for Global Centers and Global Development at Columbia University and a Senior Research Scholar at Columbia’s School of International and Public Affairs (SIPA).

-Join us for a presentation by Wafa Ghnaim, author of Tatreez & Tea, who will speak on the centuries-old folk art of Palestinian tatreez embroidery and on preserving, documenting, and sharing this artistry and its storytelling traditions, so that they are passed to the next generation of Palestinians living in exile.
+Wafa Ghnaim, author of Tatreez & Tea, presented on the centuries-old folk art of Palestinian tatreez embroidery and on preserving, documenting, and sharing this artistry and its storytelling traditions, so that they are passed to the next generation of Palestinians living in exile.

-Tatreez & Tea includes both a talk and embroidery workshops, co-sponsored by the Office of Religious Life at Princeton University and the Princeton Middle East Society.
-All events are free and open to the public.
+Tatreez & Tea included both a talk and embroidery workshops, co-sponsored with the Office of Religious Life at Princeton University and the Princeton Middle East Society.
+All events were free and open to the public.

 PMES and Jewish Voice for Peace-Central New Jersey co-sponsored the screening of the documentary film Seeing Through the Wall, followed by a Q&A with film director Anna Maksoud and a tour participant, at the Princeton United Methodist Church, Princeton, New Jersey.

 George Saliba, Professor Emeritus of Arabic and Islamic Science, Columbia University, presented the talk What Does Western Tradition Owe to Islamic Civilization?